kevintpeng/Learn-Something-Every-Day/Books/2012 Resilient Distributed Datasets.md

 # [Resilient Distributed Datasets 2012](http://www-bcf.usc.edu/~minlanyu/teach/csci599-fall12/papers/nsdi_spark.pdf)
-A distributed memory abstraction for performing in memory computations, on a large cluster
+A distributed memory abstraction for performing in memory computations, on a large cluster.
+It only allows batch transformations on the whole dataset (coarse-grained), but
 - uses in memory operations, improving performace by orders of magnitude
 - handles iterative algorithms better and provides interactive data mining
 - RDDs provide a restricted form of shared memory (like RAM, for efficient transfer of data between processes)